 Much of the old documentation on the breed indicates that they do not shed.
 However, the vast majority of Spinoni do shed.
 One theory to explain these differences is that other wire-haired breeds were introduced in the effort to bring the Spinoni back from near extinction after World War II.
 These other breeds may have altered the original shedding characteristics of the Spinone Italiano.

-Is Your Spinone Shedding Too Much?
+Does Your Spinone Italiano Shed Too Much?

 It’s important to know what is baseline shedding for your Spinone, so you’ll notice any changes in hair loss.
 Pay attention to how much your adult dog sheds.
 Do they shed a little bit all year round?
 Do they shed seasonally, or not at all?
 Once you know what is normal for them, you’ll be better able to identify when there is a sudden hair loss change.